How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 I’m so excited to share exactly how we made over our under-used side yard to create this beautiful potager garden.
 It’s been a labour of love and created the most wonderful space.
 Today I’m joining in with some of my favourite blogger friends for the Seasonal Simplicity Summer Series to share lots of garden inspiration.
 Be sure to check out all the links at the end of this post.

 The side yard had a few good features.
 Our yard is a pie shaped lot, and the side yard feels almost walled in my our house, and the privacy fence beside the neighbours house.
+This area also has the added advantage of full sun in the area in many areas.
 We also had a really cute little arbour and gate with roses on it that we rarely enjoyed.
-The existing veggie patch had a really nice path made of cobblestone bricks we could re-use, and a cute focal point of a sundial.
+The existing small vegetable plot had a really nice path made of cobblestone bricks we could re-use, and a cute focal point of a sundial.
 Other than that there were a few overgrown and largely ignored beds and that’s it.
 The space is a bit of an awkward shape, and the grass was tricky to cut because of the veggie patch in the middle.

 The Garden Makeover